spark11270/project/README.md

 ## Currently Supported Features
 - Viewing all products in inventory for each category (localhost:3000)
 - Viewing the number of products in each category (localhost:3000/dashboard)
 - Storage of all products are added to the "Product" class.
-The products are replicated and classified via category; changes to the subclass will cascade upwards (Users can just make a change to a subrelation and see all related relations changed).
+The products are replicated and classified via category; changes to the subclass will cascade upwards
+    *Users can just make a change to a subrelation and see all related relations changed*
 - Creating + adding new products to inventory
 - Deleting product from table
 - Product Search (filtering!)